jizhihang/pandora/README.md

 com.tkb.pandora.image.lire.TamuraHistogram={...}
 ```

-in the case you want to use another detector you only have to check all the available detectors found in the `detectors` section of the file, choose the detector best suits your needs and copy it's `key` to the property of the detector class path `detector.class.path`, like so.
+In the case you want to use another detector you only have to check all the available detectors found in the `detectors` section of the file, choose the detector best suits your needs and copy it's `key` to the property of the detector class path `detector.class.path`, like so.

 ```
 #!properties